ai-peer/dawn/src/dawn/node/README.md

 Optionally, the `LLVM_SOURCE_DIR` CMake flag can also be specified to point the the `./llvm` directory of [an LLVM checkout](https://github.com/llvm/llvm-project), which will build [`turbo-cov`](../../../tools/src/cmd/turbo-cov/README.md) and dramatically speed up the processing of coverage data.

+If not using `turbo-cov`, `llvm-cov` will be used.
+This can be built from LLVM source, or downloaded as part of an [LLVM release](https://releases.llvm.org/download.html).
+Make sure that it's available in your PATH (i.e. `which llvm-cov` should return a valid path).

 ### Usage

-Run `./src/tools/run run-cts` like before, but include the `--coverage` flag.
+Run `./tools/run run-cts` like before, but include the `--coverage` flag.
 After running the tests, your browser will open with a coverage viewer.

 Click a source file in the left hand panel, then click a green span in the file source to see the tests that exercised that code.

 You can also highlight multiple lines to view all the tests that covered any of that highlighted source.

+NOTE: if the left hand panel is empty, ensure that `dawn.node` was built with the same version of Clang that matches the version of LLVM being used to retrieve coverage info.

 ## Debugging TypeScript with VSCode